Convert TXT to Properties

 # Original file: messages.txt

-line.1=Welcome to our application!
+line.1=Welcome to our platform!

 Frequently Asked Questions (FAQ)